bottlerocket-os/bottlerocket/INSTALL.md

 #### Docker

-Thar uses [Docker](https://docs.docker.com/install/#supported-platforms) to orchestrate package and image builds.
+Bottlerocket uses [Docker](https://docs.docker.com/install/#supported-platforms) to orchestrate package and image builds.

 We recommend Docker 19.03 or later.
 Builds rely on Docker's integrated BuildKit support, which has received many fixes and improvements in newer versions.